-5. If they are indoor cats, or both spend a lot of time in one room, install a Feliway diffuser which will make the general atmosphere more relaxing.
+6. If they are indoor cats, or both spend a lot of time in one room, install a Feliway Optimum diffuser which will make the general atmosphere more relaxing.
 Relaxed cats are less aggressive.
-Keep an eye on this, however.
-You may need two or more diffusers, one for each cat’s core territory, if the cats compete over getting close to the Diffuser.
 In cases of severe aggression Feliway won’t work.

 6. Fit the bully with a quick-release collar and cat bell, so that his victim or victims have advance notice of him coming and can get out of his way (Rochlitz 2009).

 7. Guard against intruders or frightening wildlife by blocking off the sight of these, closing the cat flap permanently, or installing a microchip cat flap (www.SureFlap.co.uk and Staywell Petporte).
 This is important, because if the cats may be attacking each other because of intruders.